lugerlakes/agricultural_demand_forecast/README.md

 ## 7. Detailed Analysis
 ---
 ### **Model Construction & Validation**
-1. **Hybrid Model (GBR + GPD)** Our solution consists of two components:
+The final solution is the **GBR Core Model**.

-    - **Core Model (GBR)**: A GradientBoostingRegressor was chosen for its high performance in handling seasonality and complex interactions across a large set of 1,000 time series.
+- Model: A GradientBoostingRegressor was chosen for its high performance in handling seasonality and complex interactions across 1,000 time series.

-    - **Risk Model (GPD)**: We apply Generalized Pareto Distribution (GPD), a technique from Extreme Value Theory (EVT), to the model's positive residuals (under-forecasts).
-This allows us to precisely model the probability of extreme demand spikes and calculate the exact inventory needed to meet a target service level (98%).

-2. **Validation Metrics**

-    - **Precision (WAPE)**: We used WAPE (Weighted Absolute Percentage Error) as the primary metric, as it is directly interpretable by the business.
+- Precision (WAPE): We used WAPE (Weighted Absolute Percentage Error) as the primary technical metric.
 On 2023 data, our GBR model was 6.31% more accurate than the client's model_actual.

-    - **Risk (Backtesting)**: We validated the GPD model by backtesting it against 2023, confirming that the calculated per-product safety stock would have covered the majority of unexpected demand spikes, reducing lost sales.

-3. **Forecast Window (12 Months)**: A 12-month window (all of 2024) was selected for the projection.
-Given the strong annual seasonality of agricultural products (harvests, consumption seasons), a 12-month window is essential for strategic planning.
+- Forecast Window (12 Months): A 12-month window (all of 2024) was selected to allow for strategic planning around the strong annual seasonality of agricultural products.

-### **Measuring Economic Benefit ($)**
+**Measuring Economic Benefit ($) - The Core Finding**
-To quantify the financial value of this solution, we conducted an Economic Backtest using 2023 data.

-- **Metric 1**: Reduced Spoilage Cost (Over-stocking) We simulated inventory decisions month-by-month.
-Any time a forecast was higher than the actual demand, we calculated the cost of the resulting excess inventory.

-    - *Spoilage_Cost = (Forecast - Actual_Sales) * Unit_Cost*

-    - Result: Our model, by being more precise and applying risk buffers only where needed, dramatically reduces this cost.

-- **Metric 2**: Reduced Opportunity Cost (Lost Sales) This is the key benefit of the GPD Risk Model.
-We simulated every instance where actual demand exceeded the total ordered stock.

-    - *Opportunity_Cost = (Actual_Sales - Total_Stock_Ordered) * Unit_Margin*

-    - Result: The model_actual (which only orders the mean forecast) loses all sales from demand spikes.
-Our hybrid model (Base Forecast + Safety Stock) captures a significant percentage of this lost demand, converting it directly into revenue.
+As shown in Section 3, the key validation was an Economic Backtest.
+This simulation proved that the complex risk model (GPD) was a failure, as the data's extreme outliers meant the cost to cover all risk ($26.32B in waste) was far greater than the risk itself ($3.15B in lost sales).

+The backtest proved that simply replacing the model_actual with our more precise GBR Base Model was the optimal path, unlocking $610M in net benefit by finding a better balance between waste and lost sales.

 ### **Production Methodology (MLOps)**
-A model only provides value when it is reliably in production.
 We propose the following deployment and monitoring (MLOps) framework:

 #### **Phase 1: Shadow Mode Deployment**

-- Action: For the first month, the pipeline runs in production, but its outputs are not used for purchasing decisions.
-It runs in parallel with the model_actual.
+- Action: For the first month, the GBR pipeline runs in parallel with the model_actual.
+Its results are logged but not used for purchasing.

-- Purpose: To compare our model's live predictions against the old model and against reality, validating its performance without operational risk.
+- Purpose: To validate that the live model's performance (WAPE) matches the backtest results without operational risk.

 #### **Phase 2: Canary Deployment**

-- Action: In month two, the model is activated to make real purchasing decisions, but only for a limited, controlled group of products (e..g., 10% of SKUs).
+- Action: In month two, the GBR model's recommendations are used for a limited group of products (e.g., 10% of SKUs).

-- Purpose: To verify the real-world impact on inventory levels and costs in a contained environment.
+- Purpose: To verify the real-world impact on inventory levels and costs.

-#### **Phase 3: Continuous Monitoring & Maintenance Once fully deployed, the model is monitored via automated dashboards**:
+#### **Phase 3: Continuous Monitoring & Maintenance**:

-- **Performance Monitoring (Model Drift)**: WAPE is tracked monthly.
-If the error rate begins to climb, an alert is triggered for a Data Scientist to review the model.
+- Performance Monitoring (Model Drift): WAPE is tracked monthly.
+If the error rate climbs, an alert is triggered for review.

-- **Data Monitoring (Data Drift)**: Alerts are set to detect if the input data changes suddenly (e.g., a precio_promedio spikes, or a new prod_id appears).
+- Data Monitoring (Data Drift): Alerts are set to detect if input data (like precio_promedio) changes suddenly.

-- **Retraining Plan**:

-    - **Core Model (GBR)**: Automatically retrained monthly with the latest sales data (as built in notebook 03).
+- Retraining Plan: The Core Model (GBR) is automatically retrained monthly with the latest sales data (as built in notebook 03) to keep the forecast relevant.

-    - **Risk Model (GPD)**: Manually retrained every 6-12 months, as a product's underlying risk profile is more stable than its sales trend.